-According to the task (M7-12) "Organize the first seminar in Brussels, RISIS Policy meetings will take in place in Brussels about three/four times a year, and the first two are planned in October the 24th and December the 19th 2019.
+According to the task (M7-12) "Organize the first seminar in Brussels, RISIS Policy meetings will take in place in Brussels about three/four times a year, and the first two took place in October the 24th and December the 19th 2019.
+The participation to these events both online and on site was fine (about 20 people on site and 470 visualizations of the live streaming - both on Twitter and Facebook).
+Next two are planned on March and June 2020, the topics are still in discussion.